 Featured Winery - Te Whare Ra (TWR)

-I've been stocking TWR Pinot Noir for a couple of years and it has become a firm favourite of many Pinot Noir aficionados with customer reviews like this "OMG!
-Superb, beautifully subtle" and 96 points from Decanter magazine, not forgetting its 92 Parker Points.
-And only a few months ago I managed to find some of their rare TWR Marlborough Syrah which is Northern Rhône in style and delicious.
+I had been stocking TWR Pinot Noir for a few years and it had become - and still is - a firm favourite of many Pinot Noir aficionados with customer reviews like this "OMG!
+Superb, beautifully subtle" and many accolades for all its vintages.
 So when someone asked me to source some of TWR's white wines, I did not hesitate to investigate.

 As luck would have it Anna Flowerday of TWR was in London just after that request and so I was able to catch up with her and try all TWR's wines without having to go to Marlborough, New Zealand (much as I would have liked to!).
 Here's me with the lovely Anna on the right.
 All (good) winemakers tend to talk enthusiastically about their wines but I was struck by Anna's clear passion when she talked in detail about the vineyards and the whole wine-making process for the TWR wines.

-It was no surprise that the TWR white wines are of the same high quality and as delicious as the reds and so I have added four of them to the portfolio:
+It was no surprise that the TWR white wines are of the same high quality and as delicious as the reds and so I added some to the portfolio and keep adding more:

 TWR Pinot Gris - a very subtle and silky Pinot Gris

 TWR Toru - a blend of three white grapes & a wine that Anna and husband Jason made "because we like drinking it"

 TWR Riesling D - D means dry in case you are wondering